U1186204/Noisy-Channel-Model-Spelling-Correction/README.md

 ```

 ## 3. Analysis and Improvements
-The corrector's poor decisions stem directly from its modeling assumptions: it only corrects errors for non-existing words, assumes a single mistake, and excludes context.
+The corrector's poor decisions stem directly from its modeling assumptions: it only corrects errors for non existing words, assumes a single mistake, and excludes context.

 ## Potential Improvements the model does not account for